getsentry/symfony-amg-sentry-plugin/README.md

 # symfony's amgSentryPlugin

-The `amgSentryPlugin` is a symfony 1.4 plugin for Sentry interface.
+The `amgSentryPlugin` is a Symfony 1.4 plugin for the Sentry PHP client.

-This plugin is based on Raven client library [raven-php](https://github.com/getsentry/raven-php).
+This plugin is based on the Sentry PHP client library [sentry-php](https://github.com/getsentry/sentry-php).

 ## Requirements